-As a second example, Professor Niels Waller in Psychology provides technical advice to the California Highway Patrol by helping to analyze peace-officer selection tests - specifically, how the information from multiple psychological tests should be combined for the most effective selection of peace officers.
+A second example.
+Professor Niels Waller provides technical advice to the California Highway Patrol by helping to analyze peace-officer selection tests - specifically, how the information from multiple psychological tests should be combined for the most effective selection of peace officers.
 In exchange, Waller's laboratory receives access to a valuable data-set.
 They use this set as part of an effort to develop methodologies for test-scoring algorithms that can identify invalid test protocols, such as cases of misrepresentation (e.g., superlative self-reports or hiding existing psychopathology).

 Establishing and managing these relationships is a time-consuming business with substantial returns to experience.
 There is every reason to believe that there are many more such opportunities available.
 A Center would provide a resource to overcome the initial start-up costs of getting such relationships off the ground.
-There would be substantial benefits to social-science research and to the University's outreach mission.11 Other groups on campus naturally look to Sacramento and the state agencies as outreach opportunities.
-For example, the services of the Statistical Laboratory are available to the wider community.
-The Center should regard such activities as complementary to its own and stress its own comparative advantage as a resource for social-science expertise and in the methodologies adapted to social-science contexts.
-In some cases, this may imply cooperation with non-social-science units on campus to develop a mutually beneficial relationship.
+There would be substantial benefits to social-science research and to the University's outreach mission.